 Graduated January 2020

 SARACIEA J. FENNELL is the founder of The Bronx is Reading—Bronx Book Festival.
 She is also a book publicist who has worked with many award-winning and New York Times best-selling authors like Daniel José Older, Tui T. Sutherland, Peter Sís, Kass Morgan, Chris Colfer, Deborah Wiles, Javaka Steptoe, & many more.
 She is passionate about books and devours anything sci-fi/fantasy-related in books, TV, and movies.
 Fennell sits on the steering committee for Latinx in Publishing as well as on the Advisory Board of People of Color in Publishing.
 You can find her somewhere in NYC boxing or practicing yoga in the next up and coming studio.
 The Bronx Times listed her as one of 25 Influential Women of 2018, she was listed on the Bitch Media 50 list for 2018, and was included among Remezcla’s 30 Latinxs who made an impact in 2018 .
 In her time pursuing an MFA at Lesley University she studied under David Elliott, Jason Reynolds, A.J.
 Verdelle, Tracey Baptiste, and Chris Lynch.
 She was born in Brooklyn and currently lives in the Bronx, New York.
-Her forthcoming anthology, Wild Tongues Can’t Be Tamed, will be published by Flatiron Books in fall 2021.
+Her anthology, Wild Tongues Can’t Be Tamed, published by Flatiron Books is available now where ever books are sold.
 Follow her on social @sj_fennell.

 Graduated June 2021